live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 * **float lambda**
 * **bool random**

-{qmlProperty:QMat output}
+{qmlProperty:Mat output}

-{qmlBrief:Outputs single image based on calibrations}
+Outputs single image based on calibrations

 Output will contain much more data than the input.

 {qmlType:CalibrateRobertson}
-{qmlInherits:lcvcore#MatFilter}
+{qmlInherits:MatFilter}
-{qmlBrief:Calibrates the lightness of the image in regard to exsposure setting the image was shot.}
+{qmlBrief:Calibrates the lightness of the image in regard to exsposure the image was shot in.}

-{qmlProperty:QMatList input}
+{qmlProperty:list<Mat> input}

-{qmlBrief:List of images}
+List of images.

-{qmlProperty:QList times}
+{qmlProperty:list<double> times}

-{qmlBrief:Exposure time}
+Exposure time.

-{qmlProperty:QVariantMap params}
+{qmlProperty:Object params}

-{qmlBrief:Calibration parameters}
+Calibration parameters.

 Params:

 * **int maxIter**
 * **float threshold**

-{qmlProperty:QMat output}
+{qmlProperty:Mat output}

-{qmlBrief:Outputs single image based on calibrations}
+Outputs single image based on calibrations.

 Output will contain much more data than the input.